 For a band D home paying a total of £1,941.28 in 2021 - 22, £1,644.39 pays for council services, £226.46 pays for policing in Southampton, and £70.43 for the Hampshire Fire and Rescue Authority service.

 For a band D home, this will mean an overall increase of £94.58 a year, or £1.82 per week.

-The Government allow Council’s to implement an additional 3% increase in Council Tax specifically to fund Social Care pressures (Social Care ‘Precept’).
+The Government allow Council’s to implement an additional three per cent increase in Council Tax specifically to fund Social Care pressures (Social Care ‘Precept’).

-This 3% increase could be in addition to any Council Tax rise planned within the current referendum framework which allows Council Tax to be increased by 1.99%.
+This three per cent increase could be in addition to any Council Tax rise planned within the current referendum framework which allows Council Tax to be increased by up to two per cent

 The amounts necessary for policing and fire and rescue services are not set by Southampton City Council but by the respective authorities.
 For more information please visit:

 There are three main factors in calculating your Council Tax each year:

 - What the council needs to spend on providing its services after taking into consideration other income, such as grants from central government, business rates from local companies and fees and charges for services